hyperledger-labs/splice/cluster/images/docs/src/sv_operator/sv_helm.rst

 Once your SV node is up and onboarded, please make sure to backup the node identities of your SV node. **Note that this information is highly sensitive, and contains the private keys of your participant, sequencer and mediator,** so make sure to store it in a secure location, such as a Secret Manager.
-On the other hand, it is crucial for maintaining your identity (and thus, e.g. access to your Amulet holdings), so must be backed up outside of the cluster.
+On the other hand, it is crucial for maintaining your identity (and thus, e.g. access to your Canton Coin holdings), so must be backed up outside of the cluster.

 Your identites may be fetched from your node through the following endpoint: